-Branson Famous takes viewers behind the stage of the The Baldknobbers Jamboree to watch the the real-life family drama unfold as vocalist Brandon Mabe (the son of Tim and Patty Mabe) and his fiancé Megan McCombs attempt to revitalize the production, while flirting with the idea of taking control of the show.
+Branson Famous takes viewers behind the stage of The Baldknobbers Jamboree to watch the real-life family drama unfold as vocalist Brandon Mabe (the son of Tim and Patty Mabe) and his fiancé Megan McCombs attempt to revitalize the production, while flirting with the idea of taking control of the show.

 The plot unfolds as the decision to hire a new vocalist, Heather Gentry, lights the fire of controversy between members of the family.
 As the Mabes move forward with training their new cast member, it’s suggested that Megan fears that this new “sexy singer” will get a little too close to her fiancé, which in turn, drives a wedge between the two vocalists.

 On top of it all, there’s poor Breezy, the only Baldknobber not on the stage.
 We watch as she fights to earn her place alongside her family members and even goes as far as getting breast augmentation surgery to fit the bill.

 All this and more (even singing confessionals!) was featured in season one of Branson Famous on truTV.

 Reaction to the show has varied.
 Some regular Branson patrons refuse to go see The Baldknobbers Jamboree anymore because they say Branson Famous has damaged the reputation of Branson’s family-centered community.

 One such Facebook user commented on the Branson Famous page with, “I’m really afraid you all may alienate your most loyal (albeit again) fans with this show.
 It’s going to be difficult to sell your family show when everybody knows your (dramatized for TV) business.
 People may prefer the fairy tale.”

 Others say the reality show has piqued their interest in the Missouri tourist town.